- Non-household businesses facing higher water bills

 Save water with an Instant Boiling Water Tap

 Sustainability is a core value for us at Fahren Taps.
 Our taps have undergone a rigirous research program to ensure that carbon footprint of our taps is heavily reduced.
+All of our hotwater taps from our Celsius, K&W and Kelvin collections all save money on both water usage and utility bills.

 Our boiling water taps are efficient in energy.
 They use less energy than boiling a kettle several times every day.
 Our boiling water taps also save water.
 Instead of refilling your kettle, with a Fahren tap, you just take the required amount of water for your purposes.
 This will translate into savings on your bills too!
 Read more about how our taps are sustainable for both your home and the environment.